Friendly-Neighbourhood-Insomniac/CIE-Courses/AL_Math_Y13/17_Use_of_Statistical_Tables_Binomial_and_Normal_Tables.md

-# Use Of Statistical Tables Binomial And Normal Tables
+# Use of Statistical Tables Binomial and Normal Tables

 ## Learning Objectives
 - Explain the fundamental ideas behind Use Of Statistical Tables Binomial And Normal Tables as set out in the CIE syllabus.